-Shelter for sheep may be provided by natural features such as shade, trees, or by buildings.
+Shelter for beef cattle may be provided by natural features such as shade, trees, or by buildings.
 Housing may also be used as shelter.

-8.0.1 In climatic regions where their thermal comfort may be negatively impacted, sheep must have continuous access as required to housing or shelter that protects them from weather extremes, including high winds, sleet and heavy snows, and sun.

-8.0.3 In extreme weather there must be a means to feed and water animals in a sheltered environment.

-8.0.4 Shelters and housing must be positioned away from areas of run off or potential run off.

-8.0.5 Shelters and housing must be well ventilated and allow fresh air to enter.

-8.0.6 Shelters and housing must allow natural light to enter.

-8.0.7 All housing, shelters and other facilities (such as feeders and water troughs) must be designed and maintained in such a way that they do not pose a risk, or inflict injury or damage to the animals.

-8.0.8 Animals must not be subjected to dim and/or continuous lighting or kept in permanent darkness.
+- 8.0.1 In climatic regions where their thermal comfort may be negatively impacted, beef cattle must have continuous access as required to housing or shelter that protects them from weather extremes, including high winds, sleet and heavy snows, and sun. - 8.0.2 Not allocated - 8.0.3 In extreme weather there must be a means to feed and water animals in a sheltered environment. - 8.0.4 Shelters and housing must be positioned away from areas of run off or potential run off. - 8.0.5 Shelters and housing must be well ventilated and allow fresh air to enter. - 8.0.6 Shelters and housing must allow natural light to enter. - 8.0.7 All housing and other facilities (such as feeders and water troughs) must be designed and maintained in such a way that they do not pose a risk, or inflict injury or damage to the animals. - 8.0.8 Animals must not be subjected to dim and/or continuous lighting or kept in permanent darkness.

-8.0.9 In the daytime, the animals must always be able to see each other, their food and water sources, as well as their surroundings clearly.

-8.0.10 Inspection of animals must be possible at any time day or night.

-8.0.11 Use of artificial light must not extend the maximum day-length beyond 16 hours.

-8.0.12 When animals are shut into housing or shelter any artificial light must be distributed evenly.

-8.0.14 Shelters and housing for sheep must have solid floors.
+- 8.0.9 In the daytime, the animals must always be able to see each other, their food and water sources, as well as their surroundings clearly. - 8.0.10 Inspection of animals must be possible at any time day or night. - 8.0.11 Use of artificial light must not extend the maximum day-length beyond 16 hours. - 8.0.12 When animals are shut into housing or shelter any artificial light must be distributed evenly. - 8.0.13 Not applicable - 8.0.14 Shelters and housing for cattle must have solid floors.